The Department of Mathematics at the University of North Texas provides a collaborative, open and academically stimulating climate for graduate study.

 In addition to mathematical training, you’ll have opportunities to develop advanced instructional skills.
 These opportunities include a comprehensive training course for teaching fellows focusing on all types of instructional issues.

-The combination of high quality mathematical training, expansive instructional training and practical teaching opportunities gives students a competitive edge in the marketplace.
-Our students invariably obtain mathematics-related employment in academic and non-academic settings.
+The combination of high-quality mathematical training, expansive instructional training and practical teaching opportunities will give you a competitive edge in the marketplace.
+Our students obtain math-related employment in academic and non-academic settings.

 Many of our faculty members have published articles in respected journals, worked as consultants for various businesses and companies, and presented research at conferences and seminars.
 Most of them are involved in research ranging from chaos and dynamical systems to topology.

-You're required to reach a level of mathematics equivalent to that of an undergraduate Mathematics major.
+You’re required to reach a level of math equivalent to that of an undergraduate Mathematics major.
 This includes upper-division courses in algebra and advanced calculus (classical analysis) and, when possible, topology.
-You must also meet the admission requirements for the Toulouse Graduate SchoolŪ.
-These requirements include:
+You must also meet the admission requirements for the graduate school that include:

-You need to complete at least 72 credit hours of graduate work in mathematics beyond the bachelor's degree.
+You’ll have to complete at least 72 credit hours of graduate work in math beyond the bachelor’s degree, or 54 credit hours beyond the master's degree.
 About half of the courses should be 6000-level or higher.
-Additionally, you'll be required to pass qualifying exams in two distinct approved areas of mathematics, write a dissertation and take a final comprehensive oral exam.
+In addition, you’ll be required to pass qualifying exams in two distinct approved areas of math, write a dissertation and take a final comprehensive oral exam.
 The exam is primarily a defense of the dissertation.

 Almost all full-time graduate students are supported as teaching fellows or assistants.

-Teaching fellows are also eligible for summer employment teaching or working in the Math Lab.
+Teaching fellows also are eligible for 1.5 months of summer salary teaching or working in the Math Lab.

 Pieter Allaart, Associate Professor; Ph.D., Free University Amsterdam.
-Probability; ranges of vector measures; fair division theory.
+Probability and stochastic processes; fractal geometry; real analysis.

 Neal Brand, Professor; Ph.D., Stanford University.
 Graph theory and combinatorics.

 Douglas Brozovic, Associate Professor and Graduate Advisor; Ph.D., Ohio State University.
-Finite group theory; classical groups; finite groups of Lie type; permutation groups; subgroup chains in finite groups; colineation groups of finite translation planes.
+Finite group theory; classical groups; finite groups of Lie type; permutation groups.

 William Cherry, Associate Professor; Ph.D., Yale University.
-Complex analysis.
+Complex analysis; number theory; algebraic geometry.

 Matthew Douglass, Associate Professor; Ph.D., University of Oregon.
-Representation theory of Lie groups; Lie algebras and related topics.
+Representation theory of Lie groups; Lie algebras.

 Lior Fishman, Assistant Professor; Ph.D., Ben-Gurion University of the Negev (Israel).
 Dynamics; geometric measure theory; Diophantine approximation.

-Su Gao, Professor and Department Chair; Ph.D., University of California-Los Angeles.
+Su Gao, Professor and College of Science Interim Dean; Ph.D., University of California-Los Angeles.
 Logic and foundations of mathematics; descriptive set theory and its applications.